jwhittaker/chzbot/notes/rpi_setup.md

 ## Customize the Linux Environment

 Other guides out there say to use `sudo raspi-config` and proceed to explain how to use each menu option.
+That can certainly be done here instead.
 I prefer using a sequence that can be copy and pasted without menus and interactive prompts.
 If I know what I want out of the computer, then I want to be able to tell it directly.
+These will go in as part of the whole "cheatsheet".

 ### Locale Change